sultanbst123/sultanbst123/README.md

 ### Hi there! 👋🤓
-<b>I'm Sultan Syach a Machine Learning Enthusiast, Developer & Designer 😁.
+<b>I'm Sultan Syach a Machine Learning Enthusiast, Developer & Designer 😁.<br>
 contact me if you have same interesting or some questions!

 ### <b><i>💻 Technologies I Love <br>